tamato/achaea_mudlet/occultist/domination.md

 you summon the pathfinder entity will be home to it.
 Later, you may simply ORDER PATHFINDER HOME to be taken back to where the pathfinder was summoned from.

+- TODO: can this be used when off balance?
+- TODO: Can Hermit be used off eq?

 -------------------------------------------------------------------------------